 On the bottom half

-My base layers included either proper thermals (UK/DE)- but only a lightweight version-or yoga pants.
+My base layers included either proper thermals – but only light-weight version-or yoga pants.
 I have been known to add tights on under that as well.
 Then, I wore jeans on top of the base layer.
 Those are just what I normally wear and I didn’t know what else to put on and I didn’t have anything else either.

 On the top half